-- 1.1 This document describes the specific requirements for medical testing laboratories to be accredited. - 1.2 The International Standard 'ISO 15189 Medical laboratories Requirements for quality and competence', other MEDICAL Series Technical Notes published by SAC-SINGLAS shall be studied in conjunction with this document. - 1.3 Medical laboratory services are essential to patient care and therefore have to be available to meet the needs of all patients and the clinical personnel responsible for the care of those patients.
-Such services include arrangements for requisition, patient preparation, patient identification, collection of samples, transportation, storage, processing and examination of clinical samples, together with subsequent validation, interpretation, reporting and advice, in addition to the considerations of safety and ethics in medical laboratory work. - 1.4 Whenever allowed, it is desirable that the medical laboratory services to include consultation services relating to the prevention and epidemiology of disease in addition to diagnosis and patient management. - 1.5 Each laboratory ought to provide suitable educational and scientific opportunities for professional staff providing consultation services.
+- 1.1 This document describes the specific requirements for medical testing laboratories to be accredited. - 1.2 The International Standard 'ISO 15189 Medical laboratories Particular requirements for quality and competence', other MEDICAL Series Technical Notes published by SAC-SINGLAS shall be studied in conjunction with this document. - 1.3 Medical laboratory services are essential to patient care and should meet the needs of all patients and the clinical personnel responsible for the care of those patients.
+Such services include arrangements for requisition, patient preparation, patient identification, collection of samples, transportation, storage, processing and examination of clinical samples, together with subsequent validation, interpretation, reporting and advice, in addition to the considerations of safety and ethics in medical laboratory work.